 (iii) The sand filter is sized at 1 square foot of bottom area for each gallon of projected daily sewage flow.

-(iv) The conventional sand filter without a bottom is constructed in accordance with OAR 340-071-0295(3).
+(iv) The design and construction requirements in OAR 340-071-0295(3) and (4) must be met.
+A bottomless sand filter unit does not require a watertight floor, but does require watertight walls unless otherwise authorized by the agent.

 (v) All setbacks identified in Table 1 can be met, except that lots of record before May 1, 1973, must maintain a minimum 50 feet separation to public surface waters.